Insider Buying Validates The Undervaluation We Are Seeing In Gear Energy

 Hoosier

-In Gear’s Q1 update, one of the Hoosier wells were abandoned, while the other one was a success.
+In Gear’s Q1 update, one of the Hoosier wells was abandoned while the other one was a success.
 Gear expects to drill two more Hoosier wells this year.
 Looking at the production so far from well 12-10, IP 60 rate is 75 bbl/d or higher than the results seen from Penn West (historical production from the past) of 60 bbl/d IP 90.

 Wilson Creek

-Gear made a transformational last year buying Striker Exploration.
+Gear made a transformation last year buying Striker Exploration.
 The result of the transaction saw Gear gain access to a new play, Wilson Creek Basal Belly River.
-Recent well results have been outstanding and comprises 1,300 boe/d of production now out of a total of 6,465 boe/d.
+Recent well results have been outstanding and comprise 1,300 boe/d of production now out of a total of 6,465 boe/d.
 On average, each well is currently producing 260 boe/d or above the risked-type curve.

 The latest well results have improved and will continue to improve as Gear better optimizes each well.
 The early innings of some Wilson Creek wells were constrained by pump size (see chart below from Peters).

 Ingram believes that Wilson Creek results can get well over 300 boe/d once the team optimizes the pump size and balances the fluid flows.
-We think this will start to show up in the President’s monthly letters.
+We think this will start to show up in the president’s monthly letters.

 Where does this leave us?